cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 Messages are listed in ascending order according to the timestamp of the message (i.e. the earliest message will be listed with index 0).
 After the results are listed, you can choose your target message.
 If the message is placed under **OUTBOX**, the program will query its current status.
 If the message is placed under **INBOX**, the program will download the payload if available.

-Retrieve Message Payload
+Retrieve message payload
 ^^^^^^^^^^^^^^^^^^^^^^^^

 There is a receiver service provided by the AS2 plugin for retrieving messages.
 The receiver service endpoint is :samp:`http://{<HOST>}:{<PORT>}/corvus/httpd/as2/receiver`.

-The required elements in a SOAP Request are the following:
+The required elements in a SOAP request are the following:

 .. code-block:: xml